jackss011/steam-ui-fix/README.md

   - (other steam folders and files)

 ### Step 3: Select the skin inside Steam
-Go to `Settings > Interface` and in the Skin dropdown list select `Steam.UI.Fix`.
+Go to `Steam > Settings > Interface` and in the skin dropdown list select `Steam.UI.Fix`.
 Restart Steam.